 What is CPI?

-CPI – short for Cost Per Install, is one of the common earning methods in Affiliate Marketing, often found in fields such as software, apps, banking, etc. With CPI, the distributor (publisher) receives a commission for each successful installation of a mobile app or software through their referral link.
+CPI – short for Cost Per Install, is a common form of making money in Affiliate Marketing often found in fields such as software, applications, banking, etc. With CPI, the distributor (publisher) receives a commission for each successful installation of a mobile application or software through their referral link.

 This is a popular and effective method for promoting mobile apps, as it ensures that the supplier only pays when a specific goal is achieved—gaining new users for their app.
 CPI is widely used by app developers and businesses looking to increase their app's presence in the mobile market.